-The emission control and advanced combustion features of your fireplace can only work properly if your fuel is in the correct moisture content range of 15% to 20%.
-See Section 3 Fuel of this manual for suggestions on preparing fuel wood and judging its moisture.
+The emission control and advanced combustion features of your fireplace can only work properly if your fuel is in the correct moisture content range of 15 to 20 percent. see Section 3 - Fuel of this manual for suggestions on preparing fuel wood and judging its moisture.

-2.6 The Olympia Chimney Commitment to You and the Environment
+2.6 The SBI commitment to you and the environment

-The Olympia Chimney team is committed to protecting the environment, so we do everything we can to use only materials in our products that will have no lasting negative impact on the environment.
+The SBI team is committed to protecting the environment, so we do everything we can to use only materials in our products that will have no lasting negative impact on the environment.

-2.6.1 What is Your New Fireplace Made Of?
+2.6.1 What is your new fireplace made of?